-Market of Eden is a brand-new darknet marketplace, launched less than three months ago.
-Announced on Dread in July of this year, the market has already attracted significant interest.
-Despite its young age, it has amassed over 900 listings, more than 50 vendors, and upwards of 250 customers.
+Market of Eden is a fairly new darknet marketplace, that has been around for a little less than a year.
+Announced on Dread in July 2025, the market has already attracted plenty interest.
+Despite its young age, it has amassed over 300 listings, more than 50 vendors.
 This review of Market of Eden will be updated as the platform grows and evolves.

 Categories and Offerings